 If you specify settings to automatically restart Administration Agent, Administration Agent cannot be stopped by these procedures.
 Stop the host after stopping each logical server.
+However, in Red Hat Enterprise Linux Server 7 or later, even if the settings are specified so that the Administration Agent automatically restarts, you can use these procedures to stop the Administration Agent.

-Stopping procedures for AIX
+(a) Stopping procedures for AIX